-Category A Taxable supplies of up to R 30 million: 2 monthly: January, March, May, July, September, November Category B Taxable supplies of up to R 30 million: 2 monthly: February, April, June, August, October, December Category C Taxable supplies more than R 30 million: monthly Category D Farming enterprise with taxable supplies of up to R 1.5 million and a micro business: 6 months (February and August) Category E Vendors who receive only rental income, administration or management fees from connected persons, who are all registered vendors: 12-month period ending on the last day of the year of assessment.
-Tax invoices must only be issued once a year.
+vai penous AT perious Category A Taxable supplies of up to R 30 million: 2 monthly: January, March, May, July, September, November Category B Taxable supplies of up to R 30 million: 2 monthly: February, April, June, August, October, December Category C Taxable supplies more than R 30 million: monthly Category D Farming enterprise with taxable supplies of up to R 1.5 million and a micro business: 6 months (February and August) Category E Companies or trust funds who receive only rental income or administration or management fees from connected companies, who are all registered vendors and may claim full input tax on these transactions: 12-month period ending on the last day of the year of assessment.
+Tax invoices are issued only once a year.